preciousogbeiwi/Data-Collection-Pipeline-Project/README.md

 The steps taken in this code can be summarised as follows:
 * Loading the necessary libraries.

-* CLoading the website and a that clicks on accept cookies button.
+* Loading the website and a that clicks on accept cookies button.

 * Clicking on the header leading the the books in the best sellers category.
   This category is made up of 50 pages.